rsanheim/dotfiles-1/README.md

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+## forker's addendum

+I forked this further from Zach and converted back from zsh to bash (no accounting for taste, I suppose), and updated to rely on Boxen for a lot of things; then plopped my own dotfiles in here.